Citizen Sleeper: Related media

 An art book titled Citizen Sleeper: Design Works was published by Lost in Cult in 2024.
 The same company also released a tabletop role-playing game called Cycles of the Eye, co-designed by Gareth Damian Martin.

-Helion Dispatches, a serialized, text-based narrative bridging the events of the first game and its sequel was released on Martin's Substack.
+Helion Dispatches, a serialized, text-based narrative bridging the events of the first game and its sequel was released on Damian Martin's Substack.

 Sequel

 A sequel, titled Citizen Sleeper 2: Starward Vector, was announced for Windows in June 2023.
 A port for Xbox Series was unveiled in August the same year, which was followed by a Nintendo Switch and PlayStation 5 port in June 2024.
 The sequel was released on 31 January 2025.